rancher/elemental-toolkit/docs/content/en/docs/Development/build_raw_images.md

 ## Getting the packages

-By default, elemental will use the cos-toolkit repo to obtain the required packages to build the raw image.
+By default, elemental will use the elemental-toolkit repo to obtain the required packages to build the raw image.

 We can also use locally built packages instead.
 Just run: